IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Sign Up
 #######

-Refer to :ref:`:SignUpUrl` and :ref:`conf-allow-signup` for setting a relative path URL to which users will be sent for signup and for controlling the ability for creating local user accounts.
+Refer to :ref:`:SignUpUrl` and :ref:`conf-allow-signup` for setting a relative path URL to which users will be sent for sign up and for controlling the ability for creating local user accounts.

 Custom Header
 ^^^^^^^^^^^^^